zephirworks/cloud_foundry/README.md

 DESCRIPTION
 ===========

-A cookbook to manage applications and services on [Cloud Foundry](http://www.cloudfoundry.org/).
+A Chef cookbook to manage applications and services on [Cloud Foundry](http://www.cloudfoundry.org/).
 It is designed to be compatible with any installation of CloudFoundry, whether [hosted](http://www.cloudfoundry.com/), self-hosted or based on